Vala: Story of a Bangle: Production

-Principal photography of the film was began on 3 April 2024 and completed the filming on 11 November 2024.
+Principal photography of the film was begun on 3 April 2024 and the filming completed on 11 November 2024.

 Soundtrack

 The soundtrack album of the film is composed by Govind Vasantha.
 Think Music procured the audio rights of the soundtrack.
 The first single Ikleeli was released on 5 August 2025.
 The second single Thankam was released on 14 August 2025.
 The third single Daastaan teaser was released on 22 August 2025.